CairnCoder/CairnCoder/README.md

 - Academic projects are not listed here.

 <b>Planned projects:</b>
-- Fitness tracking wesite - Customised data analysis of the data from my smart watch (Garmin).
 - A 'My skills' website - CVs and Cover letters are ok, but when it gets technical people need to see the skill i have and be able to search.
 - ML predictor for sports race results - A basic, self updating website with time serise machine learning.
 I have a univeristy school of Maths introduction but need to see how it is done in production.

+<b>Canceled projects:</b>
+- Fitness tracking wesite - Customised data analysis of the data from my smart watch (Garmin).
+An internal philosophy change made me search for existing tools online, which has led me to finding an existing suitable solution.

 <b>Attatudes:</b>
 - <b>I belive in well documented code</b>, for one's own sanity a few years later and for other people: inline comments, function definition messages, summaries of intended task.